Fabrixa Integration API Reference

 order.updated |

-Triggered when order details such as the order status or fulfillment status are updated. |
+Triggered when order details such as the order status or fulfilment status are updated. |

 Order Statuses

-- Completed – Order has been shipped or picked up, and receipt is confirmed.
-For digital products, the client has paid, and files are available for download.
+- Completed - order has been shipped or picked up, and receipt is confirmed.
+For digital products, the client has paid and files are available for download.

-- On hold – The order is temporarily blocked.
+- On hold - the order is temporarily blocked.

-- Imported – The order was imported into the platform.
+- Imported - the order was imported into the platform.

 Fulfillment Statuses

-- Unfulfilled – The order has not been prepared or sent out yet.
+- Unfulfilled - the order has not been prepared or sent out yet.

-- Scheduled – Order is planned and scheduled for processing.
+- Scheduled - order is planned and scheduled for processing.

-- Fulfilled – The order has been completely processed and delivered or made available to the customer.
+- Fulfilled - the order has been completely processed and delivered or made available to the customer.

 {